 Listen I am with most of you.
 When I wrote up my Year End awards a few weeks ago I went with CM Punk.
 I am not a Punk fan but the guy was on top all year, reinvented his character, and had good to standout matches all year long.
 Did we all miss the big picture with Punk?
 I am man enough to admit I did and I was wrong.

-I have heard a couple of podcasts and blogs throw around the idea of giving The Rock Wrestler of the Year.
-On the ..click here to read more
+I have heard a couple of podcasts and blogs throw around the idea of ..click here to read more

 CM Punk, Dwayne Johnson, john cena, The Rock, WrestleMania 28, wwe raw